axisiscool/axisiscool/README.md

 ### Hi there 👋

-I'm Jonathan, a 16 year old developer living in NYC.
+I'm Jonathan, a 17 year old developer.

 Here's some of the things I'm doing: